 So five other companies had an inquiry from a serious buyer and they never responded.
 Since that time, we have purchased other products and services for our remodeling project and to my surprise, we had the same results.
 About seventy percent of the companies didn’t respond.

-Being a web developer, I’ve got some ideas why this happens.
+Being a web developer, I’ve got some ideas about why this happens.
 Here are some possibilities:

 So these five companies put up a website with a contact form presumably to get leads.
 But at the most critical time, when they had a qualified buyer who had researched them along with the competition, their system let them down and their web leads went down a black hole.